Ron Chew: Biography

 Since 2008, Chew has owned and operated Chew Communications, a community history and resource development consulting firm in Seattle.
 From 2008 to 2010, he was scholar in residence in the museology department at the University of Washington.

 Chew also served as executive director of the International Community Health Services (ICHS) Foundation in Seattle, a nonprofit which raises funds to promote access to affordable health care in Asian Pacific Islander, refugee, immigrant, and low-income communities.
 He retired from the ICHS Foundation at the end of 2020.
 In July of 2024, ICHS announced it would name a new senior care center in his honor, as the Ron Chew Healthy Aging and Wellness Center.
 The center, for which Chew led the AiPACE Reimagine Aging Capital Campaign during his time as director, is a PACE-model (Program of All-Inclusive Care for the Elderly) collaborative effort involving community organizations ICHS, Kin On Health Care Center, Seattle Chinatown International District Preservation and Development Authority (SCIDpda), and El Centro de la Raza.
+The Ron Chew Healthy Aging and Wellness Center opened on November 10, 2025.
+Program participants have access to comprehensive care that can include: primary medical and geriatric care, dental care, vision care, pharmacy services, behavioral health, nutritional counseling, physical therapy, occupational therapy, speech therapy, and assistance with daily tasks and personal hygiene.
+Services are covered by Medicare and Medicaid.
+According to State of Washington data, PACE programs save Medicaid $131 per person per month, or more than $2 million annually.
+A central goal of all-inclusive care is to keep people living independently, at home and in their communities, for as long as possible.
+In a January 2026 Seattle Times article, Chew stated, "When you take seniors out of the community and institutionalize them, their health deteriorates and they lose their familiar surroundings.
+But it also strips our community of our elders, our history, our wisdom, our knowledge.
+So this is a win-win for our community and for the elders and society in general."

 In February 2025, Chew was appointed AARP Washington State President.
 In this role, Chew will collaborate with AARP volunteers and staff, providing long-range planning to help meet the needs of more than 870,000 AARP members and their families in Washington State.
 At the time of Chew's appointment, adults aged 65 and older made up about 18 percent of Washingtonians.
 By 2050, this demographic is projected to grow to more than 23 percent, nearly one-quarter of the state's population.
 Chew stated, "Supporting Washington’s family caregivers is a significant concern at present.
 Each day, more than 820,000 Washingtonians perform an incredible labor of love—caring for older parents, spouses, and other loved ones, enabling them to stay at home...the financial and emotional tolls of caregiving can be profound.
 It’s essential that we find ways to support Washington’s caregivers with the resources and connections they require."